Hasselt University uses study progress measures to monitor your study progress. These measures are based on:

 The study success rate is the percentage of the amount of obtained credits on the amount of selected credits in one academic year.
 This percentage can vary from 0% (= you passed no courses for which you registered) to 100% (= you passed all courses for which you registered) and depends completely on your personal exam results.

 This rate is completed at the end of the academic year, after the results of resit exams in September, and differs from the academic weighted percentage that can be found via your academic file.

 If you have a study success rate of less than 30% at the end of the academic year, you cannot re-enroll for the same study programme next academic year.

-A refusal to enroll is valid for two academic years.
+A refusal to enroll is valid for six academic years.
 This decision will be made by the Examination Committee of your programme.

 This rule does not apply to students whose study contract at Hasselt University only relates to the final year of a master's programme.